Lamb Of God – 'Lamb Of God' album review

 This, Lamb Of God’s 10th studio album, marks the Virginia band’s first release since 2015’s VII: Sturm und Drang, the longest the group have ever left it between records.
 There’s almost certainly something significant to be read into self-titling your record after all this time.
 We’re going to go with: this is a record that’s the most authentic version of the band Lamb Of God want to be.

 Sure, there’s been a line-up change – founding drummer Chris Adler tags out to Art Cruz, formally of the bands Prong and Klogr.
-There’s a peppering of guest vocals too: the excitingly fussy ‘Poison Dream’ sees Hatebread’s Jamie Jasta spew what’s left of his throat all across the song’s middle-eight and Chuck Billy from Cali thrash metal band Testament does everything to make ‘Routes’ a Testament record, except suppress LOG vocalist Randy Blythe’s roar.
+There’s a peppering of guest vocals too: the excitingly fussy ‘Poison Dream’ sees Hatebread’s Jamey Jasta spew what’s left of his throat all across the song’s middle-eight and Chuck Billy from Cali thrash metal band Testament does everything to make ‘Routes’ a Testament record, except suppress LOG vocalist Randy Blythe’s roar.
 Speaking of which…

 Though defined by one of modern metal’s most guttural voices, album 10 goes to a host of new, previously unexplored places.
 Opener ‘Memento Mori’, driven by Mark Morton’s unforgiving guitar, flirts with the ethereal goth of the Sisters Of Mercy.
 And is that blackened metal we can hear on closer ‘In The Hook’?